newtonproject/newpay-hep-ios/README.md

 CocoaPods is the recommended way to add NewPaySDK to your project.

-1. Add a pod entry for NewPaySDK to your Podfile: pod 'NewPaySDK-iOS'
+1. Add a pod entry for NewPaySDK to your Podfile: pod 'NewPaySDK-iOS'.
+The newest version is 1.1.1 .
 2. Install the pod(s) by running pod install.
 3. Include NewPaySDK wherever you need it with:
     - (Swift) import NewPaySDK_iOS